edrys-labs/documentation/README.md

 <section>

 ##### `Edrys.getState(key?, type?, value?)`

+    --{{1}}--
+This method retrieves or initializes a reactive state entry using Yjs data structures, such as Map, Array, or Value, enabling modules to share and synchronize state across clients.

 - Retrieves or initializes a state entry.
 - type: Can be one of `Map`, `Array`, `Text`, `XmlFragment`, `XmlText`, `XmlElement`, or `Value`.